 First century B.C.

-The passion for thermal waters was one of the many that the Etruscan civilization transmitted to the Romans.
+The passion for thermal waters was among the many that the Etruscan civilization transmitted to the Romans.

-Geothermal interest in Tuscany and its Devil’s Valley was growing, named for the presence of steam and geyser emissions.
+Geothermal interest in Tuscany and its Devil’s Valley was growing due to steam and geyser emissions.

 Aquas Volaternas and Aque Populnie, known today as Larderello and Sasso Pisano, appear as major hot springs in the Tabula Peutingeriana, the famous road map of the Roman Empire.